esimonov/elixir-data-processing-demo/apps/data_server/README.md

 The ending point of the data processing pipeline: this app subscribes to the data published by [Data Compactor](/apps/data_compactor/), saves is to MongoDB, and serves via HTTP.

+Storage is a custom Behaviour, so implementations other than MongoDB are easiliy pluggable.

+Kafka Consumer is implemented as a [Broadway](https://github.com/dashbitco/broadway) Behaviour, allowing for alternative implementations other than Kafka.

 ## Endpoints

 The server serves two HTTP endpoints: